 Outside Microsoft work, Jonathan thinks about security pretty much all the time.
 One weekend each month and several weeks each year, he participates as a member of a reserve military unit helping to protect DoD networks.
 Jonathan has written two books - Gray Hat Hacking (published in 2004) and Gray Hat Hacking, Second Edition (2008).
 In his spare time, he enjoys his video editing hobby and mentoring youth at his church.
 He lives a bit north of Redmond with his wife Jessica and their cat Chewey.

-Gavin Thomas Bio: Gavin Thomas (Senior Security Software Engineer) joined the MSRC engineering team in 2006 where he specialises in protecting Microsoft Office and building state of the art fuzzing capabilities.
-Localised brownouts occurring when Gavin cranks up his latest fuzzer are purely coincidental.
+Gavin Thomas Bio: Gavin Thomas (Senior Security Software Engineer) manages the UK MSRC Engineering team.
+His team is responsible for triaging externally discovered security issues and helping to ensure they are addressed appropriately.
+Other responsibilities of his team include hunting for variations of security issues and providing technical guidance to customers.
+Gavin joined the MSRC engineering team in 2006 where he specializes in protecting Microsoft Office and building state of the art fuzzing capabilities.
+Localized brownouts occurring when Gavin cranks up his latest fuzzer are purely coincidental.
 Prior to joining Microsoft, Gavin worked as a Cyber Security Specialist for the UK Government.
 Gavin and his family currently live in the UK.

 Matt Thomlinson Bio: Matt Thomlinson is the Senior Director of security engineering in the Trustworthy Computing Group at Microsoft.
 His teams are responsible for proactively implementing tools and processes to help secure Microsoft products and services, like the Security Development Lifecycle (SDL), as well as reacting to the technical aspects of security response.
 Matt also leads a security research group that is charged with furthering security science in order to better secure products and develop new vulnerability mitigations for products.